-The REF_CACHE directory will be searched for before attempting to load via the REF_PATH search list.
+This can be defined to a single location housing a local cache of references.
+Upon downloading a reference it will be stored in the location pointed to by REF_CACHE.
+REF_CACHE will be searched before attempting to load via the REF_PATH search list.
 If no REF_PATH is defined, both REF_PATH and REF_CACHE will be automatically set (see above), but if REF_PATH is defined and REF_CACHE not then no local cache is used.

-samtools view -bS aln.sam > aln.bamIf @SQ lines are absent:
+samtools view -b aln.sam > aln.bamIf @SQ lines are absent:

 samtools faidx ref.fa samtools view -bt ref.fa.fai aln.sam > aln.bamwhere ref.fa.fai is generated automatically by the faidx command.

 samtools view -C -T ref.fa aln.bam > aln.cram